-“I’m either drinking water & green tea or I’m in the drive-thru with a Coke or a sugary coffee.
+“I’m either drinking water and green tea or I’m in the drive-thru with a Coke or a sugary coffee.

 I’m either an hour into the elliptical or I’m halfway through a bag of Doritos.

-I’m either a mom with a bath/book/bedtime routine, or a mom locked in the bathroom hoping they’ll soon fall asleep.
+I’m either a mom with a bath/book/bedtime routine, or a mom locked in the bathroom hoping my kids will soon fall asleep.

 I’m either a wife with the house picked up and supper ready or a wife with an unending list of complaints and needs.